armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

 the songs.

 ### West Side Story (1957)

+_Music by Leonard Bernstein, lyrics by Stephen Sondheim, book by Arthur Laurents, choreography by Jerome Robbins._

 The original [1961 film](https://www.imdb.com/title/tt0055614)
 starring Natalie Wood and Chita Rivera is still a classic and